IF WE CHOOSE TO LOOK

 The PhotoBridge Project aims to address the chronic lack of support for locally rooted, on-the-ground actors by transforming their visibility and the way their work is seen and valued.

-The PhotoBridge Project delivers impact across three interconnected channels, philanthropic, policy, and cultural, unlocking traditional funding for grassroots organizations, providing credible visual evidence for advocacy and policy influence, and positioning work in galleries, museums, and conferences where dominant narratives can be challenged and power reshaped.
+The PhotoBridge Project delivers impact across three interconnected channels: philanthropic, policy, and cultural venues unlocking traditional funding for grassroots organizations, providing credible visual evidence for advocacy and policy influence, and positioning work in galleries, museums, and conferences where dominant narratives can be challenged and power reshaped.

 The news fades…we stay.